Rishabh42/CineMatch/assignment/assignment-2/assignment-2.md

 ##### PAIR design patterns
 - **Consideration of social biases**: It is interesting that the PAIR patterns cover a wide range of issues but do not discuss handling biases in the AI system's behavior, as this is a common and important issue in AI systems.
 Mitigating social biases is essential to ensuring a fair and inclusive AI system that everyone can benefit from.
+- **Notification of changes**: The PAIR patterns do not advise about notifying users of changes to the AI system.
+This is very important in an agile world, where new models and services are deployed continuously, adding new features and modifying current ones.
+Users need to be informed of these changes to effectively use the AI system.

 **Compare the report from the two works.
 Discuss how well they support the HAI design evaluation, including both their usefulness and limitations.**